 - Urinary problems – such as recurrent urinary tract infections, loss of bladder control (urinary incontinence)

 - Joint aches and pains.

-As a woman moves through each phase of menopause, hormone levels can fluctuate significantly.
-Vital hormones, such as oestrogen, progesterone and testosterone remain important for bones, vaginal and urethral tissues, skin, brain function and cardiovascular health.
-Balancing and replenishing these hormones remains important for the maintenance of a woman’s health, energy, mood and brain function.
+As a woman moves through each phase of menopause, hormone levels can fluctuate significantly, however, these vital hormones, such as estrogen, progesterone and testosterone remain important for bones, vaginal and urethral health, skin, brain function and cardiovascular health.
+It is therefore important to effectively balance and replenish these hormones in order to maintain a woman’s health, energy, mood and brain function.

-The Marion Gluck Clinic is a pioneer in personalised medicine and care.
-One size does not fit all, and a thorough consultation, together with appropriate tests, will enable a bespoke treatment path to be developed for the individual’s needs.
+However, one size does not fit all and at the Marion Gluck Clinic we carry out a thorough consultation, together with appropriate tests, when symptoms begin displaying as this enable us to provide a bespoke treatment path, developed for the individual’s needs.